-Progress 8 is a measure of how much better our students have done at GCSE in comparison to students nationally with the same KS2 scores.
-This makes it a fair measure of progress.
-In 2015, Bruntcliffe Academy took part in the national Progress 8 trial in 2015, and comparing the 2015 results to 2015, we can see the huge shift in progress that has taken place as a result of the strengthening of leadership, teaching and accountability in the school.
+Progress 8 (P8) is a measure of how our students have performed at GCSE in comparison to students nationally with the same KS2 starting points This makes it a fair measure of progress.
+In 2015, Bruntcliffe Academy took part in the national Progress 8 trial, and comparing the 2015 results to 2019 we can see the enormous shift in progress that has taken place as a result of the strengthening of leadership, teaching, learning and assessment in the school.

 In 2017, Bruntcliffe Academy achieved a P8 score of +0.05, which, was in line with the national average.
 In 2018, the progress 8 score was +0.25, above national average, followed by a progress score of +0.29 in 2019, again above national average.
 What we have seen in the space of 4 years is a shift in progress for our students equivalent to over half a grade in each GCSE.
 Furthermore, progress in the open element was significantly above the national average and in the highest 20% of all schools in 2019 as well as in 2018 and 2017.
 This is a powerful indication of the manner in which our students have embraced change and are now working in partnership with our talented staff body.
 It also shows how the success students experience at the academy, is a result of a culture of high expectations, challenge and appropriate support, in every aspect of their educational experience.